 Thousands of program graduates have found impressive professional success under this interdisciplinary study concept.
 As a mechatronic engineer educated in Linz, doors around the world are open to you - in industry, research and even in non-technical areas.

 Bachelor of Science (BSc)

 Why This Degree Is Particularly Attractive

 - With 14 institutes as well as corresponding areas of specialization in mechatronics, the JKU has the world's largest department for studies in mechatronics.

 - You study in a unique industrial environment that offers international internships as well as hands-on projects and research work at an early stage of the program.

-The JKU introduced the world's first Diploma degree program in Mechatronics back in 1990.
+In 1990, the JKU introduced the world's first degree program in Mechatronics.